mikecokina/elisa/README.rst

         }, ...
     ]

-and require all params from following list if you would like to try absolute parameters fitting:
+and require all params from the following list if you would like to try absolute parameters fitting:

-    * ``p__mass`` - mass of primary component in units of Solar mass
+    * ``p__mass`` - mass of primary component (in Solar masses)
-    * ``s__mass`` - mass of secondary component in units of Solar mass
+    * ``s__mass`` - mass of secondary component (in Solar masses)
     * ``eccentricity`` - eccentricity of binary system, (0, 1)
     * ``inclination`` - inclination of binary system in `degrees`
     * ``argument_of_periastron`` - argument of periastron in `degrees`
     * ``gamma`` - radial velocity of system center of mass in `m/s`

-or otherwise, in community approach, you can use instead of ``p__mass``, ``s__mass`` and ``inclination`` parameters:
+or otherwise, in "community approach", you can use instead of ``p__mass``, ``s__mass`` and ``inclination`` parameters:

-    * ``asini`` - product of sinus of inclination and semi major axis in units of Solar radii
+    * ``asini`` - in Solar radii
-    * ``mass_ratio`` - mass ratio, known as `q`
+    * ``mass_ratio`` - mass ratio (M_2/M_1), also known as `q`

-There are already specified global minimal an maximal values for parameters, but user is free to adjust parameters which might work better for him.
+There are already specified global minimal and maximal values for parameters, but user is free to adjust parameters which might work better for him.

-Parameter set to be `fixed` is naturaly not fitted and its value is fixed during procedure.
+Parameter set to be `fixed` is will not be fitted and its value will stay fixed during the fitting procedure.
 User can also setup `constraint` for any parameter.
-It is allowed to put bound only parameter with other parameter which is not fixed.
+It is allowed to put bounds only on parameter using other free parameters, otherwise the parameter should stay fixed.
-It makes sence, since if you have fixed parameter, you are free to use its numerica value in constraint directly withou other onstructions.

-In this part you can see minimal example of base code providing fitting.
+In this part you can see minimal example of code providing fitting.
 Sample radial velocity curve was obtained by parameters::

     {